How to Watch the NBA on Sunday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Clippers look to pull off a road win at the Suns on Sunday at 8:00 PM ET.
+The Nuggets look to pull of an away win at the Timberwolves on Sunday at 9:30 PM ET.

 How to Watch